 After our team of specialists reviews the results of your tests and investigations, we will arrange an appointment so you can discuss your treatment options with your consultant and clinical nurse specialist.

-- Surgery to remove the cancer, followed by chemotherapy two afterwards
+- Surgery to remove the cancer, followed by chemotherapy

 If surgery is not an option, you may be offered one of the following: